COVID-19 Update - 3rd November 2020

 In addition, our work against DNS abuse continues notwithstanding COVID - we have now signed a comprehensive agreement with ICANN on combating abuse, by joining ICANN's DAAR program.

 Our support for the wider community

-We are also monitoring cancellations closely – where It appears possible that registrations might have been cancelled inadvertently, we are reaching out to the registrant to ensure that wanted domains are not lost to their owners.
+We are aware that a number of registrants may find their businesses struggling.
+Accordingly we added an additional renewal grace period before registrations are cancelled for non-payment we have also been monitoring cancellations closely – where It appears possible that registrations might have been cancelled inadvertently, we are reaching out to the registrant to ensure that wanted domains are not lost to their owners.

-In our own island home of Alderney, we will be actively supporting local startup businesses through the medium of a brand-new Registered Charity which was formed in early May.
+In our own island home of Alderney, we are now actively supporting local startup businesses through the medium of a new charity, the AY Enterprise Trust (Guernsey Registered Charity CH639) which was formed in early May.